emagiz/emdocs/referenceguide/sftp-outbound-channel-adapter.md

 Mutually exclusive with the <i>temporary remote directory expression</i> setting.

 #### Temporary remote directory expression
-Allows you to provide a SpEL expression which will compute the temporary directory path where files will be transferred to before they are moved to the <i>remote directory</i> (e.g., <code>headers.['remote_dir'] + '/temp/myTransfers'</code>).
+Allows you to provide a SpEL expression which will compute the temporary directory path where files will be transferred to before they are moved to the <i>remote directory</i> (e.g., <code>headers['remote_dir'] + '/temp/myTransfers'</code>).

 Mutually exclusive with the <i>temporary remote directory</i> setting.